Kushan-Sankalpa/Real_Time_Ticketing_System/README.md

 ### How to Configure and Start the System

 #### Configuration via CLI:

 - **Run the CLI Simulation**:
     ```bash
     java Main_TicketingSystem
     ```
+    - If using IntelliJ IDEA, follow the [CLI Simulation Setup Option 1](#option-1-using-intellij-idea).

 - **Follow the Prompts**:
     - **Ticket Release Rate**: Enter the interval (in milliseconds) at which vendors release tickets.
     - **Customer Retrieval Rate**: Enter the interval (in milliseconds) at which customers purchase tickets.